The Future is Not a Puzzle to Solve

 This is how we need to approach the Future of Work, too.
 We need to develop research questions and conduct experiments that can be tested.
 We need to be ready and willing to adjust our approach, to think grandly and learn from what we get right and wrong.
 We need to challenge ourselves whenever it starts to look like we’re putting up borders and boundaries around our visioning of the future.
 And always, we need to place humans (yourself, your colleagues, your clients, your communities, your society) at the centre of the mystery that is the Future of Work.

 Interested in initiating future-focused conversations with your team, right now, while career, team, and workplace development seems unclear?
-Consider the Career Development and the Future of Work: A Conversation Guide – Second Edition currently available for PDF download for a short period of time.
-Check it out.
+Check out the Career Development and the Future of Work: A Conversation Guide, currently available for PDF download for a short period of time.